Saffron: The Exotic Red Powder

 It takes from 45,000 to 90,000 crocus flowers to make one pound of Saffron (100,000 to 200,000 to make a kilogram).
 The crocus flower is light purple but the stigmas, the part that provides the powder, are orange-red.
 The red powder gives the characteristic yellow color to food where it is used.

 Today the total production of saffron in Navelli is 80Kg a year.
 This is because the only usable parts of the flower are the red stigmas, which need to be separated from the rest of the flower by hand.
 The associated cost of this process is quite high in Italy where manual labor is much more expensive than in other counties.
 The quality of the Italian saffron is however reportedly superior, as Navelli uses only the stigmas while other countries also use other portions of the plant.
 Furthermore, like all crocuses, saffron is a crocus bulb and reproduces only by producing additional bulbs.

-During the middle ages, Navelli was the most important Saffron source in Europe with distributors even in Northern Europe.
-This Italian saffron has a coloring powder well above average and a high content of safranale, the most important aromatic element.
-Another distinguishing factor is Navelli saffron is dried over oak ashes, which reduces its weight to 1/5th of the original.
+During the Middle Ages, Navelli was the most important saffron source in Europe with distributors even in Northern Europe.
+Italian saffron has a coloring power well above average and a high content of safranale, the most important aromatic element.
+Another distinguishing factor is that Navelli saffron is dried over oak ashes, which reduces its weight to 1/5th of the original.
 Preserving saffron is easy: it does not require preservatives or refrigeration, but only to be kept a clean, dry, dark place.